private adhd assessments in london

 • SRS-2 pre-assessment questionnaires: completed by a parent/carer and a school contact to provide standardised ratings of social responsiveness across settings.

-• 1 hour with your child (ADOS): structured activities and conversation to observe communication, social interaction and behaviours.
+• 1.5 hours with you and your child (ADOS-2): structured activities and conversation led by our Chartered Psychologist to observe communication, social interaction and behaviours.

-To schedule your child’s online autism assessment, please select a suitable date and time, then follow the instructions to complete your payment.
+To schedule your child’s online autism assessment, please select a suitable date and time for Part 1, then follow the instructions to complete your payment.
 You can choose to pay in full, or take advantage of Klarna’s flexible options, including ‘Buy Now, Pay Later’ and interest free instalment plans.

 payment methods for adhd health clinic services